Little libraries in New Zealand can be as small as a few metres squared or as little as the pile of books to be read beside the bed.

 The Dunedin Chinese Garden was built to acknowledge the contribution that Chinese people have made to Dunedin and Otago, many arrived during the Otago Gold Rush in the 1860’s.
 “Lan Yuan” is the Chinese name for the garden and it was designed and built as a Scholar’s Garden.
 Opened in 2008, the garden is unusual in that it is an authentic Chinese Garden, one of only a few outside China.

 What’s an authentic Chinese Garden?
-It’s built by Chinese builders and artisans using traditional methods, and all above ground materials come from China. … Read the rest
+It’s built by Chinese builders and artisans using traditional methods, and all above ground materials come from China.
+In keeping with that, all of the … Read the rest

 Artist John Noakes (1938-2006) painted murals on 65 bus shelters in Dunedin.
 The photos below were taken as we drove around Otago Peninsula.
 The bus shelters got me thinking about how creativity can be applied to necessary and functional structures in our environment.
 Why do bus shelters need to be so uniform when they can be a canvas for flying pigs?

 Mr Noakes had the idea to paint bus shelters when he was on a bus travelling to work, it was raining, and he saw children huddling in the Company Bay shelter.
-The children looked miserable … Read the rest
+The children looked miserable and he thought their … Read the rest

 Steampunk HQ is a collision between a wreckers yard, a horror movie and fertile imaginations.
 I received a very enthusiastic introduction, what I would see was going to ‘blow my mind’, it sort of did, but I’m still wondering if it was in a good way.
 All the adjectives like unusual, bizarre and weird apply.
 The works are described as industrial steampunk, anything goes, it’s all about creative imagination.
 This is what happens when some people let their creative imagination run riot ………